-TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 Access Controls August August Access Controls August A There are 21 audit recommendations outstanding from this a Five recommendations: Implemented Sixteen recommendations: In Progress General Controls Audit of SAP, October 2017 information that relates to computer network security or to the There are 2 audit recommendations outstanding from this au One recommendation: Verification of Implementation being addressed.
-The details are not presented here due to exe design, operation, or defense of a computer network (Texas dit.
-The status for these items are as follows: on in Progress Distributions from Endowed Funds, August 2017 One recommendation: In Progress University Advancement management should ensure that the Account Managers are informed of the MOU requirement that funds distributed from the endowments are to be expended in the same year and University Advancement management should coordinate with the Vice President for Finance and Associate General Counsel as to the appropriate resolution of any unexpended funds.
+TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 being addressed.
+The details are not presented here due to ex property, including critical infrastructure, to an act of terrorism o There are 21 audit recommendations outstanding from this a Five recommendations: Implemented Sixteen recommendations: In Progress audit.
+The status for these items are as follows: General Controls Audit of SAP, October 2017 Issues, recommendations and action plans for this audit are Distributions from Endowed Funds, August 2017 University Advancement management should ensure that the Account Managers are informed of the MOU requirement that funds distributed from the endowments are to be expended in the same year and University Advancement management should coordinate with the Vice President for Finance and Associate General Counsel as to the appropriate resolution of any unexpended funds.
 The Development Foundation Board of Trustees approved the MOU Policy Change, and 48 letters were mailed out to donors on December 7, 2018 that included the language in their MOU that distribution from the endowment would be expended in the same year that the distribution occurred.
 Copies of the letters that were mailed out have been forwarded to the Office of Audits and Analysis.
-Person Responsible: Dan Perry, Assistant Vice President Implemented for University Advancement Revised Timetable for Completion: October 15, 2018 (was April 30, 2018) Credentialing, May 2018 HR management should develop and implement written procedures that define the responsibilities and requirements for employees managing the credentialing process including HR employees and the responsible employees within other University departments.
+Implemented Person Responsible: Dan Perry, Assistant Vice President for University Advancement Revised Timetable for Completion: October 15, 2018 (was April 30, 2018) Credentialing, May 2018 HR management should develop and implement written procedures that define the responsibilities and requirements for employees managing the credentialing process including HR employees and the responsible employees within other University departments.
 HR has developed, documented, and implemented credentialing procedures.
 Person Responsible: John McBride, Assistant Vice President for Human Resources Revised Timetable for Completion: December 31, 2018 (was August 31, 2018) Verification of Implementation in Progress HR management should coordinate with departments to identify and maintain a list of all position titles that require a HR has developed a list of LCC's for both titles and positions.
 This list will serve as the source of record Verification of Implementation in Progress